 Sitting down as a family and coming up with a list of values can seem like a daunting task.
 However, know that there is not one right way to come up with your list.
 Start by calling a family meeting and getting input from each family member.
 Know that it may take several meeting sessions to get all the thoughts down.
 However, in the end, you'll have a list that truly reflects your family.
 The following tips should help you develop a list that you and your kids can stand by:

-- Consider writing a mission statement that addresses your core family value, whether it be peacefully resolving conflict, being kind and loyal or working hard.
+- Consider writing a motto or mission statement that addresses your core family value, whether it be peacefully resolving conflict, being kind and loyal or working hard.

 - Talk about your family.
 What things are most important to your family?
 What are the strengths of your family?
 What words or phrases best describe your family?